 The UK’s leading care and research charity for people with dementia, their families, and caregivers.
 They feature an online discussion forum called “Alzheimer’s Talking Point”, a hotline support service, and comprehensive directory for local support and services.

 Alzheimers.net is an online community dedicated to education, advocacy and supporting those whose lives have been impacted by Alzheimer’s disease and other forms of dementia.
-Alzheimers.net was created by people touched by Alzheimer’s to give caregivers and those with Alzheimer’s a place to share their passion for change and a cure for the disease.
+Alzheimers.net was created by people impacted by Alzheimer’s to give caregivers and those with Alzheimer’s a community where they can share with others their passion and desire for curing this terrible disease.